 - 4.1 Students are subject to two kinds of fee structure depending on the number of credits they are registered in: Full-time fee students who are registered for 9 or more credits, and Part-time Fee students who are registered for 6 credits and below.
 The fee structure is fully dependent on the number of credits registered per trimester and not the number of courses. - 4.2 All new students must ensure that all Fees and any related accommodation expenses are settled in advance of the commencement of the first trimester of Study as indicated in the invoice and Schedule of Fees and Expenses. - 4.3 Returning students must ensure payments of all fees by the end of the second week of study in order to avoid late payment admin fee, financial hold, and disruption to access to classes and other facilities which may ultimately lead to de-registration. - 4.4 Students with outstanding fees will not be able to register for future trimesters until all outstanding fess are settled. - 4.5 It is the responsibility of the student to check their SIS account to view invoices and statement of account and share the necessary documents with their guardian / sponsor in order to avoid delays in payment. - 4.6 Only one type of scholarship or prevailing discount may be applied at any one time. - 4.7 If for any reason, fees have not been settled by the due date as indicated above, the following late payment admin fee of AED 400+5% VAT will apply. - 4.8 All Fees and accommodation charges are clearly published in the Catalogue, which EAHM reserves the right to amend from time to time.
-All fees may increase by up to 10% over the duration of a student's period of studies (three years) and no less than six months' notice will be provided for an increase in fees. - 4.9 Unless stated to the contrary, and otherwise provided in this Agreement, any amounts payable by the Student under this Agreement shall be exclusive of any tax, including VAT.
+All fees may increase by up to 10% over the duration of a student's period of studies (three years) and no less than six months' notice will be provided for an increase in fees.

-- 4.10 Where VAT is payable by the Student under this agreement, the consideration for the supply (VAT exclusive) shall be increased by an amount equal to the amount of VAT applicable at the prevailing rate at the time the supply is made (additional VAT amount). - 4.11 For the purpose of this clause, "VAT means any value added tax or similar consumption tax".

-After the commencement of the Term of Study the Student (or, where relevant, the Student's sponsor or Representative) shall not be entitled to any refunds on Fees or accommodation charges.
+- 4.9 Security deposit, where applicable, is credited to the invoice of the last trimester of study upon completion of full programme.
+This is non-refundable should you decide not to start the programme or withdraw from the programme. - 4.10 Unless stated to the contrary, and otherwise provided in this Agreement, any amounts payable by the Student under this Agreement shall be exclusive of any tax, including VAT. - 4.11 Where VAT is payable by the Student under this agreement, the consideration for the supply (VAT exclusive) shall be increased by an amount equal to the amount of VAT applicable at the prevailing rate at the time the supply is made (additional VAT amount). - 4.12 For the purpose of this clause, "VAT means any value added tax or similar consumption tax". - 4.13 After the commencement of the Term of Study the Student (or, where relevant, the Student's sponsor or Representative) shall not be entitled to any refunds on Fees or accommodation charges.
 Prior to the commencement of the Term refunds will only be given in accordance with EAHM's published Financial Policies.